faizilham/msc-thesis/main/ch5_general_function.typ

   &wide v' &&= "Sources"(p, v) "given" v "a free variable of" f
 $ <eq:UtilAnalysisFuncCall>

-The analysis sets the utilization of the arguments and the free variables based on the function effects by using the ApplyEff function shown as follows.
+The transfer function is essentially a composition of three primary functions: (1) MarkCall for marking a potential creation of utilizable value, that is by setting $f$ to $NU$ if it is a construction call (2) MarkArgs for applying the utilization effects to the safely-reachable values of the arguments, and (3) MarkFV for applying the effects to the safely-reachable values of free variables.
+The effect-applying function in MarkArgs and MarkFV is defined in @eq:ApplyEff, which simply returns a new utilization status according to the effect.
+Before the applications of the three marking functions, however, the analysis first resolves safely-reachable values of each arguments and free variables, and also check and instantiate the signature of $f$ based on the arguments it receives.

 #[
 // Temporarily decrease block spacing here
 #show math.equation.where(block: true): set block(spacing: 1em)